Kowys/aot-discord-games/README.md

 - Warriors vs Soldiers
 - Attack on Wikia

-After enabling a game, type `~help` for the full list of commands of that game.
+After enabling a game, type `~help` for the full list of commands for that game.

 ## Games
 ### Choose Your Adventure